KholoudAhmedx/cs50-final-project/README.md

 ```
 - npm install mongoose
 ```
-to connect and interact with the database

 ```
 -npm install ejs
 ```
-something that express apps can use to inject dynamic data and content <br />
-(alternative to html files whereby we can inject dynamic data and content into diffrent templates using a view engine)

 ```
 npm install passport
 ```
-Express-compatible authentication middleware for Node.js

 ```
 npm install connect-flash
 ```
-a special area of the session used for storing messages

 ```
 npm install express-session